ApprenticeAI/frapy/docs/topics/selectors.rst

 ---------------------------------

-Here are some examples to illustrate concepts for :class:`Selector` objects instantiated with an :class:`~scrapy.http.XmlResponse` object:
+Here are some examples to illustrate concepts for :class:`Selector` objects instantiated with an :class:`~frapy.http.XmlResponse` object:

 .. code-block:: python